How to find Negative Keywords (using Bob’s Keywords)

 Now that we have selected our term “passagem” as a Negative Keyword, we want to go a little deeper into our analysis to see if we can find more related search terms.
 We just need to click on the 3rd icon close to our search term (the chain icon) to activate this feature.

 Bob’s Keywords now show us 269 search terms that co-occur with our keyword “passagem” (or ticket).
-Remember that our initial filter that only shows terms that are not converging is still active.
-The following image shows the “Conversion Rate” column highlighted
+Remember that the current Negative Keyword Rule considers as Negative Keyword Candidates only the terms that do not converge.
+The following image shows the “Conversion Rate” column highlighted.

-The first noticeable thing is the term “2021”, which appears 73 times in our Search Query report, and this term was present in 63 clicks with no conversion, wasting $17.64 or his budget.
+The first noticeable thing is the term “2021”, which appears 73 times in our Search Query report, and this term was present in 63 clicks with no conversion, wasting $17.64 of his budget.

 Using the Match Type Impact feature, Marcelo realises that, for his business, searches that include the Year won’t converge.
 He concludes that people searching for “a trip to chile” plus the Year are not ready yet to do any business and that he wants to block his Ads from showing to any search that includes the Year.
 Thus, 2021, 2022, 2023 and 2024 can also be added as Negative Keywords.

 Let’s get back to the 269 search terms that co-occur with our term “passagem” (or ticket).
 As we added the term “passagem” as a Broad Match Negative Keyword, we now expect our Ad to be blocked from all those search queries.

 As our term “passagem” never converts, it is likely other co-occurring terms will never converge.

 Bob’s Keywords includes an option to apply a setting to all visible terms at once.
 Having a quick look at the filtered terms, we choose “Negative Phrase Match”.
 Now that we have 269 new Negative Keywords, we can quickly go through the list again and check if we want to change the match type for any new ones or even revert the operation for individual search terms.